Morphine sulfate pentahydrate (mor-feen sul-fate pent-ta-hi-drate)

 are severely drowsy or have a reduced level of consciousness

-suffer from irregular or rapid heart beats or changes in the way the heart beats
+suffer from irregular heartbeats or changes in the way the heart beats

-have heart problems or heart disease including if due to long-term lung disease
+have heart disease due to long-term lung disease

 suffer from convulsions, fits or seizures